Configuration

 Rendering

-Determine in which order beams are rendered compared to other objects.
+Determine in which order SD Beams are rendered compared to other objects.
 This way for example transparent objects are rendered after opaque objects, and so on.

 Default value is Transparent (3000).